 - The construction of drilled piers is very difficult in heavy flow of groundwater flow due to artesian pressure.

-- Avoiding diving if person is obese, pregnant, having heart or lung problems, recent joint or limb injury.
+- Avoiding diving if the person is obese, pregnant, and having heart or lung problems, recent joint or limb injury.

 - Avoiding excessive alcohol consumption for 24 hours before diving avoids caisson disease.

-- Avoiding flying for 24 hours after deep-sea diving.
+- Also, avoid flying for 24 hours after deep-sea diving.

 - Avoiding repeated dives within a 12-hour interval.